The Amazing Race 12: Production

-The starting line was outside the Playboy Mansion in Los Angeles, California.
+The starting line of The Amazing Race 12 was outside the Playboy Mansion in Los Angeles, California.

 Development and filming

 In May 2007, it was announced that CBS had renewed The Amazing Race for its twelfth season, originally scheduled to air as a mid-season replacement of the 2007–08 United States network television schedule.
-Fall 2007 marked the first time since its sixth season that The Amazing Race was not included in CBS's initial fall television schedule, as the show had adopted a twice-yearly Spring/Fall schedule pattern since 2004 following poor ratings for season six.
-According to executive producer Bertram van Munster, the change had a minimal affect on the season's production in comparison to the previous seasons.
-It was later announced that after the cancellation of Viva Laughlin, The Amazing Race 12 would take its time slot, beginning its airing on November 4, 2007, earlier than originally intended.
+This marked the first time since the sixth season that The Amazing Race was not included in CBS's initial fall television schedule, as the show had adopted a twice-yearly spring/fall schedule pattern since 2004 following poor ratings for season six.
+According to executive producer Bertram van Munster, the change had minimal affect on the season's production in comparison to the previous seasons.
+It was later announced that after the cancellation of Viva Laughlin, The Amazing Race 12 would take its time slot, and began airing on November 4, 2007, earlier than originally intended.
 The finale aired on January 20, 2008.
-It was broadcast in standard-definition.
-During the airing of the season, it was announced that the The Amazing Race 13, the following season, had been greenlit.
+During the airing of the season, it was announced that The Amazing Race 13, the following season, had been greenlit.

-The season was filmed in the summer of 2007, after the airing of The Amazing Race 11 concluded.
+The season was filmed in the summer of 2007 after the airing of The Amazing Race 11 had concluded.
 The season was filmed between July 8 and July 29, 2007, a 21-day period.
 The race's starting line was set outside the Playboy Mansion in Los Angeles, California.
-Its finish line was located in Girdwood, Anchorage, Alaska, making it the first time the finish was not located in the contiguous United States.
+Its finish line was located in Girdwood, Alaska, making it the first time the finish was not located in the contiguous United States.
 The season saw teams travel approximately 30,000 miles during the competition.
 At 30,000 miles, it was one of the shortest routes in the show's history.
 Van Munster explained that the shorter course was purely incidental given the countries visited.
 Teams raced through ten countries across four continents.
-Five countries in the route were new to the series: Ireland, Burkina Faso, Croatia, Lithuania, and Taiwan.
+New locales visited this season were Ireland, Burkina Faso, Croatia, Lithuania, and Taiwan.
 Preparation for a season typically takes between four and five months.
-When designing the season's challenges, van Munster wanted to ensure the race could be won by anyone no matter their age, so tried to making the challenges a balance of mental and physical tasks.
-The time spent at Pit Stops lasted between 12 and 36 hours.
+When designing the season's challenges, van Munster wanted to ensure the race could be won by anyone no matter their age, so he tried to make the challenges a balance of mental and physical tasks.
 Michael McKay, executive producer of The Amazing Race Asia, revealed that while they were filming The Amazing Race Asia 2, they crossed paths with the production team of The Amazing Race 12 in an airport.